 Social Media

-Facebook, Twitter and Instagram are just a few social media applications today's students frequently use.
-Within AISD network, student access to these services are blocked.
+Facebook, X (formerly known as Twitter) and Instagram are just a few social media applications that today's students frequently use.
+Student access to these services are blocked on the AISD network.
 Teachers have full access to all social media.
-As of this writing, AISD is evaluating how social media can be used as instructional tools.
-Many schools and central office departments use Twitter to communicate with the general public.
+AISD is consistently considering ways social media can be used as instructional tools.